-On the day of the triple-disaster, the Japanese SCDS spread experienced a large increase, moving from 75 to 125 basis points.
+On the day of the triple-disaster, the Japanese SCDS spread experienced a large increase, moving from 75 to 125 bps.
 If this idiosyncratic shock indeed propagates through the trade network, countries that export more to Japan should experience a larger decline in credit quality.
 Across both the weekly and daily specifications, the coefficients on ExpShare and ExpShareDUM are significantly positive.
-For example, the top 20% of countries in terms of exposure to import activity from Japan experienced an increase in their SCDS returns of 4.81% (t-statistic of 2.98) the week of the Japanese tsunami.
-We note that in the two weeks following the event week there is no evidence of any reversal of the week 0 effect.
-If we move from the weekly to the daily frequency, we find that ExpShareDUM is associated with a return of 2.48% (t-statistic of 2.98) on the event day and 2.85% (t-statistic of 2.56) on the subsequent day.
-Thus, our daily regressions further reveal that the negative shock, despite its extreme salience to not just SCDS market participants but economic agents more broadly, still takes more than a day to be fully incorporated into SCDS prices.
+For example, the top 20% of countries in terms of exposure to import activity from Japan experienced an increase in their SCDS returns of 4.81% (t-statistic = 2.98) the week of the Japanese tsunami.
+We note that in the two weeks following the event week, there is no evidence of any reversal of the week 0 effect.
+If we move from the weekly to the daily frequency, we find that ExpShareDUM is associated with a return of 2.48% (t-statistic = 2.98) on the event day and 2.85% (t-statistic = 2.56) on the